dinki/View-Assist/View Assist dashboard and views/README.md

 * Add ability to select icon size
 * Move assist_group,  var_weather_entity, and use_24_hour_time to BP and pull those values into variable template
 * Rename assist_bar to assist_prompt in both dashboard and BP
+* See if a trigger exists for BP update and set values if that happens to avoid reload automation

 # Done